medialab/gazouilloire/README.md

 Gazouilloire
 ============

-Twitter stream + search API grabber
+Twitter stream + search API grabber handling various config options such as collecting only during specific time periods, or limiting the collection to some locations.

 HowTo
 -----